 There are mosquito-borne illnesses in Costa Rica like Dengue Fever so you’ll want to be protected.
-Mosquitoes are at their the worst during the rainy season but are bad other times of the year, too.
+Mosquitoes are at their worst during the rainy season but are bad at other times of the year, too.
 The Central and Southern Pacific, Osa Peninsula, and Caribbean Coast (Cahuita, Tortuguero, and Puerto Viejo de Talamanca) are probably the most prolific for mosquitoes.
 Zip-away pants can be helpful if you plan to hike (you can remove the bottoms and have your shorts afterward), but make sure you have lots of bug spray with DEET to protect you.
 You can buy it in-country, but like sunscreen, it is much more expensive than in the U.S.

 Sunglasses and a Sun Hat